open-dicom/awesome-dicom/readme.md

 - [The DICOM Standard](https://www.dicomstandard.org/current)
 - [DICOM Library](https://www.dicomlibrary.com/) - A free online medical DICOM image or video file sharing service for educational and scientific purposes.
 - [DICOM Standard Browser](https://dicom.innolitics.com/ciods) - Part 3 of the DICOM standard as a tree.
+- [DICOM Transfer Syntax Registry and Viewer Decode Matrix](https://minipacs.net/dicom-transfer-syntax/) - All 63 PS3.6 transfer syntax UIDs with a tested matrix of which free viewers decode which syntaxes, with screenshots and CSV downloads (CC BY 4.0).
 - [DICOM is Easy](https://dicomiseasy.blogspot.com/2011/10/introduction-to-dicom-chapter-1.html) - A personal blog which includes a series of DICOM tutorials.
 - [Microsoft training module](https://learn.microsoft.com/en-us/training/modules/medical-imaging-data/) - Short training module about working with medical imaging data in general and DICOM in particular.
 - [Saravanan Subramanian's blog](https://saravanansubramanian.com/dicomtutorials/) - A series of articles and tutorials focusing on working with DICOM using Java and .NET.